mattrondel/C859/Supplemental Videos.md

 [I'm an inline-style link](https://www.google.com)

-not mentioned but you should know
+*Not mentioned but you should know*

 Corey Schafer [if __name__ == 'main'](https://www.youtube.com/watch?v=sugvnHA7ElY)